transcriptionpro/wuc-new/_posts/2018-02-16-get-bitcoin-forks-2018.md

 <p><strong>Fork Height:</strong> block 501,225 (27/12/2017)</p>
 <p><strong>Reward Ratio:</strong> 1 FBTC for 1 BTC</p>

-<p>Note: In order to monitor the future and upcoming forks of BTC as well as altcoins, a comprehensive detailed list on Bitcoin talk is urged.
+<p><b>Note:</b> In order to monitor the future and upcoming forks of BTC as well as altcoins, a comprehensive detailed list on Bitcoin talk is urged.
 Block height are all listed however no trading markets are noted. </p>

 <h4>The Step by Step Guide in Getting Bitcoin Forks</h4>